Rajasthan: Flora and fauna

-The Desert National Park in Jaisalmer is spread over an area of 3162 km2, is an excellent example of the ecosystem of the Thar Desert and its diverse fauna.
+The Desert National Park in Jaisalmer, spread over an area of 3162 km2, is an excellent example of the ecosystem of the Thar Desert and its diverse fauna.
 Seashells and massive fossilised tree trunks in this park record the geological history of the desert.
 The region is a haven for migratory and resident birds of the desert.
 One can see many eagles, harriers, falcons, buzzards, kestrels and vultures.
-Short-toed snake eagles (Circaetus gallicus), tawny eagles (Aquila rapax), spotted eagles (Aquila clanga), laggar falcons (Falco jugger) and kestrels are the commonest of these.
+Short-toed snake eagles (Circaetus gallicus), tawny eagles (Aquila rapax), spotted eagles (Aquila clanga), laggar falcons (Falco jugger) and kestrels are some of the raptor species seen in Desert National Park.
+Road traffic inside the Park is, however, a threat to several wild species of the park with several species of amphibians, reptiles, birds and mammals reported to have died as roadkill.

 The Ranthambore National Park located in Sawai Madhopur, one of the well known tiger reserves in the country, became a part of Project Tiger in 1973.

 Tal Chhapar Sanctuary is a very small sanctuary in Sujangarh, Churu District, 210 km from Jaipur in the Shekhawati region.
 This sanctuary is home to a large population of blackbuck.
-Desert foxes and the caracal, an apex predator, also known as the desert lynx, can also be spotted, along with birds such as the partridge, harriers, eastern imperial eagle, pale harrier, marsh harrier, short-toed eagle, tawny eagle, sparrow hawk, crested lark, demoiselle crane, skylarks, green bee-eater, brown dove, black ibis and sand grouse.
+Desert foxes and the caracal, an apex predator, also known as the desert lynx, can also be spotted, along with birds such as the partridge, harriers, eastern imperial eagle, pale harrier, marsh harrier, short-toed eagle, tawny eagle, sparrow hawk, crested lark, demoiselle crane, skylarks, green bee-eater, brown dove, black ibis, and sand grouse.
 The great Indian bustard, known locally as the godavan, and which is a state bird, has been classed as critically endangered since 2011.